 Nutrition Services are available free of charge to students on the UGA Meal Plan.
 Meal Plan Participants can discuss personal nutrition goals or concerns with the Registered Dietitian through one-on-one nutrition counseling.
 Students can also take an eight-session Eating Smart course and learn how to develop a healthy lifestyle through eating right and exercising.

 Nutrition Education Stations are located in each dining commons and are supplied with valuable nutrition information for a healthy lifestyle.
-At these stations you can find nutrition brochures, monthly nutrition displays, healthy recipe cards, and our Food Fact Finders – a guide to nutrition and allergy information.
+At these stations you can find nutrition brochures, monthly nutrition displays, healthy recipe cards, and iPads - which provide nutrition and allergy information.

-Students with food allergies or nutritionally significant medical conditions (diabetes, Celiac disease, Crohn’s disease, anemia, hypertension, hypoglycemia, etc) can receive nutrition advisement through private consultations with the Registered Dietitian.
-To make an appointment regarding specific nutrition concerns or food allergies, please contact Katherine Ingerson, RD, LD at 706-542-7313 or firstname.lastname@example.org.
+Students with food allergies or nutritionally significant medical conditions can receive nutrition advisement through private consultations with the Registered Dietitian.
+To make an appointment regarding specific nutrition concerns or food allergies, please contact Katherine Ingerson, RDN, LD at 706-542-7313 or firstname.lastname@example.org.

 Build Your Plate

 This interactive web feature provides an easy way to navigate through menu options and calculate nutritional information for items found in the dining commons.
 Diners have two options for viewing nutrition information: by selecting a single item or by assembling a meal from multiple items.
 To begin building your plate, simply visit our Locations page, select a dining commons on the left for menu information and select a meal period.
 You are then ready to begin assembling your meal by selecting menu items and clicking “Add to Plate”.
 If you wish to remove a food from your plate, simply click the “x” next to the appropriate item.